-RBSE 12th Result 2018: How to check at rajeduboard.rajasthan.gov.in
+RBSE 12th Result 2018 declared: How to check result via online

-RBSE 12th result 2018: The Board of Secondary Education Rajasthan (BSER), Ajmer will release the results for Rajasthan Class 12 Science, Commerce examinations today, on May 23 at 6:15 pm.
-Once released, students will be able to check their respective scores at the official websites — rajeduboard.rajasthan.gov.in and rajresults.nic.in.
+RBSE 12th result 2018: The Board of Secondary Education Rajasthan (BSER), Ajmer has released the results for Rajasthan Class 12 Science, Commerce examinations today, on May 23 at 6:15 pm.
+The students will be able to check their respective scores at the official websites — rajeduboard.rajasthan.gov.in and rajresults.nic.in.
 Over three lakh candidates had appeared for the examinations this year which was conducted from March 8 to April 2, 2018.
-The BSER officials have confirmed that the result will be announced in the evening.
-This year, about 8.28 lakh candidates registered for their Intermediate or High Schools exam of which around 48,000 students registered for the Commerce examination and 2.25 lakh students enrolled in the Science stream.
+A total of 90.33 per cent girls have cleared the exam while pass percentage for boys was recorded 85.08 per cent.
+The overall pass percentage for the Rajasthan Class 12 Commerce stream was recorded at 91.09 per cent.

 In case due to heavy traffic, one is unable to check the results, he/she may also view the marks at the third party websites examresults.net.
 Class 12 examinations were held at 5,507 centres across the state.
 Last year, the results were announced on June 8 and the pass percentage for science was 90.36 per cent while for commerce it was 90.88 per cent.